pavelsolis/Replication-Folder/Docs/Paper/guide-paper.md

 The Docs/Settings/pagesetup.tex file redefines the Latex float defaults for a better treatment of figures and tables in the text.
 You can modify that file to adjust or restore the default values.

 The Docs/Extra/Tasks/tasks.tex file can help you to manage the to-dos for the paper and the slides.

+During revisions, it may be useful to store comments received during presentations or in conversations with colleagues (e.g. in the Docs/Extra/Comments folder), but beware of deleting them from the history before making the respository public.